 We like the very cute Tidy Books Tidy Box (opens in new tab) from John Lewis, which comes with a play clock on the side.

-4. Make books accessible in a low book storage unit
+4. Make books accessible in a low book storage unit that is at child's height

 We like the convenient and simply designed Flisat book display (opens in new tab) from Ikea.